yeswework/fabrica-dev-kit/README.md

 ## Changelog

 **2.0**
-* Now available globally as `fdk` shell command, with one-time install via `npm` - see below for instructions.
+* Fabrica Dev Kit is now installed globally via `npm`, rather than cloned for each project, and accessible as `fdk` shell command - see below for instructions.
 Also includes options for plugin development and easier Wordmove configuration.

 ## All features